 |Alma Mater:||York (Ontario) '05|

-Saint Michael's put together a 3-1 run toward the end of January that included scoring the final five goals in a 5-2 win over Castleton University and breaking out for a six-goal third period during an 8-2 victory against Nichols College.
+Saint Michael's put together a 3-1 run toward the end of January in 2016-17 that included scoring the final five goals in a 5-2 win over Castleton University and breaking out for a six-goal third period during an 8-2 victory against Nichols College.
 Between Jan.
 20 and Feb.
 17, the Purple Knights went 4-5 while averaging 3.1 goals, with two losses coming by 3-2 margins.
 In all, 10 setbacks during the season were by two goals or fewer.